 Glassdoor data puts the average total pay for a data annotator at $60,400/year, with a range of $46,500-$79,000 (February 2026).
 Salary.com estimates $44,400/year - reflecting the pull of lower-paying commodity annotation work that brings the average down.

-The bigger story is the premium for AI-adjacent skills overall.
-PwC's 2025 Global AI Jobs Barometer found that jobs requiring AI skills carry a 56% wage premium on average.
+Bigger picture: AI-adjacent jobs carry a significant pay premium overall.
+PwC’s 2025 Global AI Jobs Barometer found that jobs requiring AI skills carry a 56% wage premium on average.
 Annotation sits squarely in this category.
 As models grow more complex and data quality requirements climb, pay for experienced annotators is trending upward - not down.

 One data point that illustrates the shift: senior oncology data abstractors - specialists who annotate cancer treatment records for AI systems - earn $30-51/hr, according to IntuitionLabs.
 That’s on par with mid-level software developers in many US markets.
 When a medical annotator earns more than a junior engineer, it tells you something about where the demand is.